jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/Guidance/UEC/UEC-e2e-Scenario.page.md

 ><sup>_Encounter statusHistory:_ triaged start 2025-12-02 12:12 end 2025-12-02 12:29:59</sup><br />
 ><sup>_Encounter statusHistory:_ in-progress start 2025-12-02 12:30 end 2025-12-02 14:34:59</sup><br />

 The bundle construction for this step is illustrated below, together with a populated example message bundle.
+The discharge destination organisation  has been included in the graphic because it is specific to UEC discharge.
+It is omitted from the bundle example because in this scenario the patient is discharged to home.
 <br />
 {{render:Diagrams-UEC-discharge-messaging-model}}
 <br />